Stella-kimani/R-project/README.md

 # PROJECT DESCRIPTION
 Notebook done using R :The goal of this project are to deeply explore data to do with advertising, perform univariate and bivariate analysis and achieve predicitons from the data using machine learning techniques.
 I will use R in the project.
+Online ads have become a daily part of internet life.Online advertising is much more fluid and dynamic than simple print ads.
+Online ads can and should be precise in who they target, going only to viewers based on location, age, interests, or other demographics relevant to the business.
+The ‘click’ goes to the business’s homepage or a content-specific landing page.
+The table below shows a description of the columns in the dataset.
 Feature	                                            Description
 1. Daily                                    Time Spent on a Site	Time spent by the user on a site in minutes.
 2. Age	                                    Customer's age in terms of years.